wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;So what should one to do?

-**M:**&ensp;Through *yoga* you have accumulated knowledge and experience.
+**M:**&ensp;Through *yoga* you have accumulated knowledge and experiënce.
 This cannot be denied.
 But of what use is it all to you? *Yoga* means union, joining.
 What have you reünited, rejoined?

 **Q:**&ensp;I am trying to rejoin the personality back to the real self.